 - They are naturally gluten-free.

 - They require just staple ingredients ingredients that are likely sitting around in your fridge and pantry.

 - These vegan lentil meatballs whole food plant based.

 - Also a great homemade alternative to store-brought vegan meatballs, which (while tasty) tend to be expensive and highly processed.
 Plus, making your own is always much more fun!

 - They are crunchy on the outside and soft on the inside.

 - Delicious with any side of your choice.
 Try different rice varieties, noodles, pasta, quinoa, etc.

 - Perfect for meal prep and make-ahead lunches.
 You don’t have to serve these straight away with the curry sauce.
 Keep them in the fridge in an airtight container for 4-5 days, or add them to your lunchboxes for school/work.

 You don’t have to serve the curry sauce with the vegan lentil meatballs and vice versa.
 The meatballs are delicious by themselves, or with a simple dip such as ketchup, hummus or pesto.
 You can add the curry sauce to simple dishes like pasta and baked potatoes, perhaps serving it by itself over rice with a side salad if you want a meal that’s super quick and easy.

 How to make vegan lentil meatballs

-Start by cooking red lentils for around 15 minutes, until they’re soft but not mushy.
+Start by cooking red lentils for around 10 minutes, until they’re soft but not mushy.
 At the same time, boil peeled and chopped potatoes until fully cooked through, which should take around 12-15 minutes.